Australia races to trace source of COVID-19 mystery case in Sydney

 Health officials are baffled by the case of a man in his 50s who tested positive on Wednesday, given he had no known links to high-risk jobs or people.

-The New South Wales (NSW) state health department issued an alert naming more than a dozen venues visited by the unidentified man in recent days, including restaurants, cafes and shopping centres.
+The New South Wales (NSW) state health department issued an alert naming more than a dozen venues across Sydney visited by the unidentified man in recent days, including restaurants, cafes and shopping centres.

+Authorities also asked thousands of residents in the city's innerwest to seek testing for any mild flu symptoms after fragments of the coronavirus that causes COVID-19 were detected in the sewerage network used by several suburbs.

 Speedy tracing systems, movement curbs and border restrictions have largely reined in the spread of COVID-19 in Australia, which has recorded 29,865 cases and 910 deaths since the pandemic began.